Frequently Asked Questions

 Will there be any changes to the residence and meal plan fees?

 In an effort to address the financial constraints on students and their families during this challenging time, the University has made a commitment to not increase room fees for the 2020-21 academic year.
 The meal plan offerings for the year will be a Pod 7 meal plan (3 meals/day, 7 days/week) for Assisi and Westwood 3rd floor students and Westwood Apartment students will be able to choose either an enhanced Flex Plan or a Pod 7 meal plan.

 Will I be able to eat in the Dining Hall?

-At this point, we expect the Dining Hall will be available for seated dining; as well, take-out meal service may be available during specific hours.
+The Dining Hall is available for seated dining.
 Westwood students will be assigned to apartment-style accommodations and will have kitchen facilities to cook for themselves.

 How will the residence experience be different and how will I connect with people in my area?

 In residence, you will still have access to supports and (including trained RAs and Dons) and we are working on creative online orientation and community-building programs, but due to physical distancing requirements, the way it is delivered will change.
 Similar to the University’s academic programs, residence programming will be delivered primarily online—with limited in-person interactions.

 The Residence Life Team will be there to offer support and referrals for all students, and the Health Manager and Residence Life Manager will be available for check-ins at various points in the term.

 What will the physical distancing requirements be if I come to campus for the Fall term?

 Students will be expected to follow all public health guidelines during their stay in residence.
 These may include requirements with respect to physical distancing and wearing a face covering.
 We will regularly update students regarding current guidelines.